fly-apps/node-demo/README.md

 ## Testing

-A testing strategy has not yet been adopted.
+A testing strategy is evolving.
 The combinatorics of the above options are mind boggling!

+What tests we have can be run with `npm test`.
+This runs a series of tests defined in [test.json](./test/test.json), and compares the results to previously captures [test/results](./test/results/).

+Capturing new test results can be accomplished by running `npm run test:capture`.
+Review the results before committing.

 ## Known bugs/limitations: